This page was last updated on September 30, 2021.

 Girl Scouts, Hornets’ Nest Council’s top priority is the safety and wellbeing of our girls, volunteers, families and staff.
-Therefore, as a precautionary measure, Council-coordinated programs have largely shifted to outdoor and virtual activities and series while we closely monitor the impact of COVID-19 on our community.
 We encourage our troops and Girl Scouts to continue to meet and attend programming as desired in line with local, state, and CDC guidelines, including virtual and in-person activities.
 Additional information about suggested activities and our meeting polices are included in the frequently asked questions on this page.

 Please see the most frequently asked questions below.
 If you have further questions, please email firstname.lastname@example.org and staff will respond quickly.
 You can also call at 704-731-6500.